Last updated on November 11th, 2023

 The Canon EOS-1DX Mark II DSLR Camera is Canon’s flagship DSLR.
 In addition to its new twenty.2 megapixels full-frame CMOS detector and twin DIGIC 6+ Image Processors.

 The EOS-1D X Mark II includes a 61-point High-Density lacy AF II system with all AF points selectable by the user (and up to forty-one cross-type points betting on the lens in use).

-It has improved AF system includes expanded coverage that supports AF at maximum apertures up to f/8 with all 61 points for high precision autofocus even when using EF super-telephoto lenses with an EF extender.
+It has an improved AF system that includes expanded coverage that supports AF at maximum apertures up to f/8 with all 61 points for high precision autofocus even when using EF super-telephoto lenses with an EF extender.

 The camera also boasts an excellent wonderful range and reduced color noise compared to its predecessor its standard ISO speed varies from 100 – 51,200.

 This good Canon portrait camera is designed for producing high-quality results in all lighting conditions.

 It is usually used by portrait photographers for street and event shooting.
 Its broadcast abilities allow you to capture shots quickly.

 The camera not only transmits images and video files but can be also controlled remotely and can send pictures via LiveView.

-How to Choose the Best Canon Camera for Portrait?
+How to Choose the Best Canon Camera for Portraits?